UCL/research-computing-with-cpp/04cpp3/sec01DesigningClasses.md

 ## RAII: Resource Acquisition Is Initialisation

-The concept of RAII is of great important in a language like C++ which allows you to manage memory manually.
+The concept of RAII is of great importance in a language like C++ which allows you to manage memory manually.
 This pattern is designed to make your classes memory safe, and generally entails two key principles:

 - Memory allocated by your class should be allocated in the constructor.
 - Memory allocated by your class should be de-allocated in the destructor.

 If the constructor fails to allocate the resources required for the class, then it should throw an exception.
+Any resources already allocated by the class before reaching the exception should be deallocated by the destructor.

 The goal is to guarantee the following:

 - Resources that are required by the object exist for the full lifetime of the object.
 This will prevent invalid memory access attempts.
 - Resources that are allocated by the object do not exist for longer than the object itself.
 This will prevent memory leaks.

-Since it's good practice to use smart pointers for any pointers which actually own data (and therefore we should not need to manually make calls to `delete` in our destructor), the main times when we need to be concerned with RAII are in dealing with opening and accessing or writing resources such as files.
+Since it's good practice to use smart pointers for any pointers which actually own data (and therefore we should not need to manually make calls to `delete` in our destructor), the main times when we need to be concerned with RAII are in dealing with opening and reading or writing resources such as files.

-This pattern generally means wrapping resources that you want to use in some class: rather than accessing a file directly in a function, which could be interrupted by an exception before it can close the file, wrap the file in a class which will automatically close the file in the destructor if the object goes out of scope.
-Then use that class in your function to access your file: if something goes wrong and a destructor is called, your file will be closed when the stack unwinds and the file wrapper object is deleted.
+RAII typically means wrapping these resources that you want to use in some class: rather than accessing a file directly in a function, which could be interrupted by an exception before it can close the file, wrap the file in a class which will automatically close the file in the destructor if the object goes out of scope.
+Then use that class in your function to access your file.
+If something goes wrong and an exception is thrown, your file will be closed when the stack unwinds and the file wrapper object is deleted.

 ## Decoupling Code with Abstract Classes & Dependency Injection